JeffreyCA/azd-compose-search-demo/README.md

 ### 4. Use the app

-> [!TIP]
-> To get the Container App URL, run `azd show`.

-Navigate to the Container App URL and try out some queries.
+Navigate to the Container App URL (run `azd show`) and try out some queries.
 Examples:

 - Can you recommend a hotel with complimentary breakfast?
 - I'm looking for lively hotels with unique rooms.